piisa/piisa/README.md

 # piisa

 PIISA stands for a *Personal Identifiable Information Standard*.
 This standard allows seamless interoperability between various PII detection frameworks.

+## Rationale

+Our mission statement stems from these facts:
+ * Proper PII management is hard, and has many facets.
+ * There are solutions available for PII processing, both open source and commercial
+ * We might want to _combine_ several solutions to achieve better results, or to adapt to specific use cases
+ * However there is no practical way of achieving such combination, or of customizing solutions

+Our approach has been _let's define an architecture that decomposes the PII problem into blocks, and let's define interfaces between those blocks_

+Therefore the PIISA specification, and its reference implementation, tries to follow the approach of _independent components that pass data between them to compose a full solution_

 ## Specification

 [Click here for the latest specification document](docs/specs.md).

+## Usage

+We are developing a reference software of this specification, delivered as a set of Python packages that implement each block in the architecture.

 ## Who are we